npnkhoi/mcts-lp/README.md

-# Independent research in Computer Science
-**Author: Nguyen Phung Nhat Khoi**

-**Instructor: Raghuram Ramanujan**

-This repo contains the implementation of the game playing environment, including the game generator (in form of +1/-1 tree) and some search algorithms.

-Prerequisites: Python 3 installed in your machine.
+# Lookahead Pathology in Monte Carlo Tree Search

+This code base accompanies the paper '_Lookahead Pathology in Monte Carlo Tree Search_', published in ICAPS 2024.
+Please read the README in each of the folder `real_games` and `synthetic_tree` for further details.